progzone122/doc-test/dev/bootloader.md

 ## Unlock bootloader

 > [!NOTE]
-> Currently there's no known way to unlock the bootloader.
+> Currently there's no known way to unlock the bootloader.<br>
+> Investigations are going on to figure out how to unlock it, check the forum and updates in this documentation.

 ### Discoveries